 - What Is Forex Hedging?

 One major aspect of online Forex trading is that you are often put in a position where you can actually hedge against making a loss.
-With many Forex Brokers offering their new and often existing customers a range of bonuses when they make a deposit, you will find your deposit amounts become a much larger trading budget due to those awarded bonuses which can be any amount from just 10% or up to and above 100% of your deposited amount.
+With many Forex Brokers offering their new and often existing customers a range of offers when they make a deposit, you will find your deposit amounts become a much larger trading budget due to those awarded offers which can be any amount from just 10% or up to and above 100% of your deposited amount.

 The art of Forex Hedging is to locate a Forex trade to place but have both sides of the trade covered so irrespective of the way either currency moves, you are guaranteed to have placed a winning trade at the end of the time period allocated to that trade!